aduth/hijinks/README.md

 **attributes**

 An optional object of attributes and `HTMLElement` properties to assign to the created element.
-Any properties not known to the `Element` interface
+Any properties not known to the `HTMLElement` interface are assigned as attributes.

 **children**